Teaching Mindfulness. In Person. In Place.

 Relationship Matters.
 Human beings are profoundly relational creatures.
 We learn best, and live most fully, when we function within a matrix of meaningful and supportive relationships.
 Mindfulness offers powerful tools for building authentic community; for fostering collaborative, adaptive leadership; for cultivating empathy and compassion toward ourselves and others on our complex, often challenging, shared human journey.
 This happens best in direct, personal connection with others who share these intentions and aspirations.

-- Practice Matters.
+Practice Matters.
 Realizing the true depth of our own inner life is a prerequisite to our capacity to connect with others.
 It also lies at the heart of our deep, intrinsic bonds with nature.
 Realizing the truth of our interdependence - with self, with others and with nature - requires practice.
 The tools for building these connections are readily available to all, and in fact already lie within us.
-But it is easy to miss, because it runs counter to our culture of busyness and distraction, and counter to the sped-up nature of our increasingly tech-driven lives.
-These core connections need to be uncovered and nurtured.
+But we forget, because this truth runs counter to our culture of busyness and distraction, and counter to the fast-paced nature of our increasingly tech-driven lives.
+Our intrinsic core connections need to be uncovered and nurtured.
 Building a stable practice of mindfulness happens best within a community of practice, with the guidance of skilled teachers, and with attention to the importance of our physical bodies as essential allies in the quest for a more embodied wholeness.
 On Inside Passages retreats, daily kayaking serves to bring us into our bodies, and to bring our bodies into the presence of nature, in direct and visceral ways that further deepen our practice.
 Keene Channel Lodge offers an environment of beauty and natural silence that limits distractions, and that directly supports the development of a practice-based life.
 In this sense, it functions as a kind of "monastery in the wild", extending the boundaries of Self-exploration to include the wider domain of ecological belonging.